-- The 'start date' of Life cover is set out in your Policy Schedule. - Where we increase your cover at your request, the 'start date' of the increase is the date we accept the increase.
-We'll send you a notice advising of the increase. - Where we agree to re-start the cover after it has ended, the 're start' date is the date we accept the re-start.
+- > the date you became eligible to join the nib nz insurance limited Kiwi Cover insurance provided by your employer, or - > the Life cover re-start date. - Where we agree to re-start the cover after it has ended, the 're-start' date is the date we accept the re-start.
 We'll send you a notice advising of the re-start.